A monogamous writer responds to polyamory

-You've told your partner that this kind of relationship is the only choice for you and your partner has had a nervous breakdown and run away, crying.
-Obviously this is not the kind of response that you were hoping for; however, you have to understand that what you have just told them will have come as a huge shock to them, even if you have tried to prepare them for it.
+You’ve told your partner that this kind of relationship is the only choice for you, and your partner has had a nervous breakdown and run away, crying.
+Obviously, this is not the kind of response that you were hoping for; however, you have to understand that what you have just told them will have come as a huge shock to them, even if you have tried to prepare them for it.
 They will be feeling lots of conflicting emotions at this point, some justified and others less so.

 Why is my partner so upset?

 This will be different from person to person.
-In general, the monogamous partner will feel betrayed, hurt and lost.
+In general, the monogamous partner will feel betrayed, hurt, and lost.
 This is due to the monogamous partner’s belief and feeling that a partnership is between two people and that three or more people are a crowd.
-This may not always be the case, but to most monogamous partners this is the accepted norm and any deviation is very hard to understand or accept.
+This may not always be the case, but to most monogamous partners this is the accepted norm, and any deviation is very hard to understand or accept.
 The monogamous partner will feel sidelined and left out.

 For most monogamous people, the idea of the person that they love being with another person is the worst thing that could happen, in their minds.
-And this can be attributed to the the theory that of the mental link between seeing a loved one in the arms of another and emotional pain.
+And this can be attributed to the theory of the mental link between seeing a loved one in the arms of another and emotional pain.
 Think back to seeing an ex-partner that you cared about, in the arms of their new partner for the first time.
 This hollow feeling that sits at the bottom of your gut is the same feeling of powerlessness which that situation brings about.
 Now think about how hard it is to smile and be polite to the person who has just usurped you from that relationship and how long it takes to recover from it.
 Now think about doing that every few days and knowing that you’ll have to do that every few days for the rest of your life.

 But surely that’s not so bad, as long as we’re together?

-This is a very hard time for the monogamous partner as they have to face this fact EVERY time you are not around, whether or not you are with your other partner.
+This is a very hard time for the monogamous partner, as they have to face this fact EVERY time you are not around, whether or not you are with your other partner.
 And over time this will distress the monogamous partner greatly.
 For some this problem is not even a sexual jealousy but rather a emotional one.
 Monogamous people have a hard time being able to understand the emotional split that you, as a polyamorous person, are able to make.
 They feel that they have devoted their life to being with you and in return you are only willing to allow them to share you with someone else.
 Even a polyamorous person can see that this is an unfair deal to force on someone.

-This is a good point, because, as they say, "love can move a mountain."
+This is a good point, because, as they say, “love can move a mountain.”
 However, even love has its limits, and these show themselves when one partner feels that the relationship is one-sided.
 You may not see it like this, but your partner might, and this could be a major sticking point, especially for naturally jealous or insecure people.
-Unfortunately it seem to be almost impossible to explain, like trying to convince someone that breathing gas is perfectly healthy for them, because you can and therefore it must be.
-Either they have it in them to take their life in their hands and try it or they feel deep down inside that it WILL kill them because they are not built the same way as you.
+Unfortunately, it seems to be almost impossible to explain, like trying to convince someone that breathing gas is perfectly healthy for them, because you can and therefore it must be.
+Either they have it in them to take their life in their hands and try it, or they feel deep down inside that it WILL kill them because they are not built the same way as you.
 One way is a massive emotional risk and the other is a set knowledge that something is beyond their ability.

 You may love your partner just as much as they love you, but the introduction of another partner belies that love as far as the monogamous partner is concerned.
 As far as they are concerned one person is enough for them, so why not for you?
 You can explain it purely by the fact that you are polyamorous, and they will understand this on a cognitive level.
 But on an emotional level this is harder to reconcile.
 And if the partner thinks that this compromise lessens them as a person then this becomes a problem.